Parliamentary.ai

 Overview

-This bill establishes a legal right to breathe clean air in England and Wales, placing a duty on the Secretary of State to achieve and maintain clean air within 12 months.
-It creates a new Citizens' Commission for Clean Air with powers to monitor, enforce, and take legal action to ensure clean air standards are met, and strengthens the roles of various national authorities in air pollution control.
+This Bill establishes a legal right to clean air in England and Wales, placing a duty on the Secretary of State to achieve and maintain clean air.
+It creates a Citizens’ Commission for Clean Air to monitor and enforce compliance, and strengthens the roles of various national authorities in air quality management.

 Description